whoisjorge/hateplanet-teaser/README.md

 npm start
 ```

 ## Contributing

-Feel free to dive in, all your contributions are always welcome!
-[Open an issue](https://github.com/whoisjorge/hateplanet-teaser/issues/new) or submit PRs.
+Thank you for considering contributing to this repository!
+Feel free to dive in, all your contributions are always welcome.
+Open a new [issue](https://github.com/whoisjorge/hateplanet-teaser/issues/new) or just submit PRs.
 Don't be afraid to do whatever as they come to mind 👌